 Avocados’ creamy texture makes them a smart addition to smoothies and a replacement for fats in baked goods, or try these brain foods in one of these 50 amazing and easy avocado recipes.

-Proving that great things do come in small packages, blueberries are a fruit I try to eat daily.
-That’s because they’ve got so many great health benefit while tasting like an all-natural candy!
+Proving that great things do come in small packages, blueberries and other berries (like strawberries, blackberries, raspberries, etc.) are fruits that health experts recommend eating daily.
+That’s because they’ve got so many great health benefits while tasting like an all-natural candy!

-For starters, it’s one of the highest antioxidant-rich foods known to man, including vitamin C and vitamin K and fiber.
-Because of their high levels of gallic acid, blueberries are especially good at protecting our brains from degeneration and stress.
-Get your daily dose of brain berries in an omega blueberry smoothie or in a healthy blueberry cobbler.
+For starters, blueberries are one of the highest antioxidant-rich foods known to man, including vitamin C and vitamin K and fiber.
+Because of their high levels of gallic acid, blueberries are especially good at protecting our brains from degeneration, cognitive decline and stress.

 4. Bone Broth

-Bone broth is the ultimate food for healing your gut and, in turn, healing your brain.
-This ancient food is full of health benefits, ranging from boosting your immune system, overcoming leaky gut, improving joint health and overcoming food allergies.
+Bone broth is the ultimate food for healing your gut and, in turn, helps heal your brain.
+This ancient food is full of health benefits, ranging from boosting your immune system to overcoming leaky gut, improving joint health and overcoming food allergies.

 Its high levels of collagen help reduce intestinal inflammation, and healing amino acids like proline and glycine keep your immune system functioning properly and help improve memory.